onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-    from the studio and not mt. sinai: even though the first version is far from perfect Thug life glasses after showing the sinai selfie, don't say anything Oops you just caught me maximizing my utilitarian happiness I’m not trying to appeal to those that have already rendered themselves subservient to the system - I’m appealing to the young who are neuroplastic and have nothing to lose but everything to gain.
+    from the studio and not mt. sinai: even though the first version is far from perfect Thug life glasses after showing the sinai selfie, don't say anything Oops you just caught me maximizing my utilitarian pleasure/happiness I’m not trying to appeal to those that have already rendered themselves subservient to the system - I’m appealing to the young who are neuroplastic and have nothing to lose but everything to gain.
 I’m appealing to the only future of humanity - the next generation.
 Build and reconceptualize your future because if you don’t - nobody else will.
 You need to create your own new status hierarchy and attention economy and reshape culture - literally everything else will follow from that.
 Someone needs to run the system - you will inherit it, but you can build the future regulatory structure.
 The structure of information flows will determine the fate of the universe.
 There are no adults in the room - only coopted and lobotomized conspicuously consumptive slaves digging the graves of their future generations.
 Show a bunch of graphs from reality check